-Also, it’s great The Hershey Company, Mars, Inc., and Nestle still make some palm oil free chocolate.
+Also, it’s great The Hershey Company and Mars, Inc. still make some palm oil free chocolate.
 This makes it easy and accessible for the Everyday Consumer to choose palm oil free chocolate.

 When possible, choose fair trade chocolate to make an even greater difference.

 There are other chocolate manufacturers — usually Fair Trade Certified Chocolate — who make their candy without palm oil as well; however, they may not be as practical to hand out for trick or treating.

 We will be adding more to this post to include Fair Trade Certified Chocolate.